sindresorhus/alfy/readme.md

 Alfy uses [alfred-notifier](https://github.com/SamVerschueren/alfred-notifier) in the background to show a notification when an update for your workflow is available.

 <img src="media/screenshot-update.png" width="694">

+## Caching

+Alfy offers the possibility of caching data, either with the [fetch](#fetchurl-options) or directly through the [cache](#cache) object.

+An important thing to note is that the cached data gets invalidated automatically when you update your workflow.
+This offers the flexibility for developers to change the structure of the cached data between workflows without having to worry about older structures.

 ## Publish to npm